ynput/ayon-documentation/website/docs/addon_aftereffects_artist.md

 There is always instance for workfile created automatically (see 'workfileCompositing' item in `Subsets to publish` column.)
 This allows to publish (and therefore backup) workfile which is used to produce another publishable elements (as `image` and `review` items).

-Main publishable item in AfterEffects will be of `render` family.
+Main publishable item in AfterEffects will be of `render` product type.
 Result of this item (instance) is picture sequence that could be a final delivery product or loaded and used in another DCCs.

 First select existing composition and then press `Create >>>` in middle column of `Publisher`.